Sony Alpha a6600 Review:

 AF-capable A-mount lenses can be used with E-mount cameras when using the Sony LA-EA4 adapter.

-When used with E-mount cameras, adapters from Metabones and Fotodiox allow the use of the entire Canon EF lenses with Auto Focus.
+When used with E-mount cameras, adapters from Metabones and Fotodiox allow using all Canon EF lenses with Auto Focus.

 These lenses will be stabilized when used with the A6600 because it also has a sensor-based 5-axis image stabilization system.